Best Online Programs for Struggling Readers

 - Needs motivation and book access: look at Epic

-When parents search for online reading help for struggling readers, they are often mixing together very different types of support.
-Separating those types makes the decision much easier.
+When parents search for online programs for struggling readers, they are often mixing together very different types of support.
+Separating those categories makes the decision easier and usually saves money too.

 1. Structured literacy programs

 These are better for children who need more skill-building and more intentional support.
-They usually make the most sense when reading struggles are broad and persistent.
+They usually make the most sense when reading struggles are broad, persistent, or tied to other literacy weaknesses.

 2. Guided reading platforms

-These work better when your child needs active practice and more interactive support rather than just access to books.
+These work better when your child needs active practice and more interactive support rather than simple access to books.

 3. Book-access and motivation platforms